ABOUT Emily N

 athletics

-When I was 13 years old, I made a commitment to myself and my parents that I’d become a club swimmer and get a scholarship to college.
+At 13 years old, I made a commitment to myself and my parents that I’d become a club swimmer and get a scholarship to college.
 I had no idea, at the time, how much that decision would shape my future.

 Yes, I did get the scholarship to a D1 program and ended up swimming competitively for 10 years.
 Excelling in this grueling sport taught me: